In order to stop your dog from rolling in poop, you may want to:

 As I’ve learned, one of the simplest (and easiest) solutions to the question of how to stop a dog from rolling in poop is to do so directly.
 I’d walk him on a leash as usual, and as soon as I’d feel him leaning toward an unsavory pile, I’d pull back.
 Just keep in mind that this is not actual reinforcement and that a dog may or may not make the connection between the pile of animal poop and us tugging the leash.
 But short-term, it will get the job done.

 Additionally, as a dog can’t roll in poop that isn’t there, I found it useful to quickly clean up after my dog whenever he’d do his business.
 That always goes a long way toward ensuring that he remains clean, but it’s not foolproof.
 There may be other animals in the neighborhood, and they’re likely leaving excrement of their own.
-And due to the aforementioned hunter’s instinct, a dog may be more inclined to smear itself with their droppings.
+And due to the aforementioned hunter’s instinct, a dog may be more inclined to smear itself with its droppings.

 It never hurts to ask around: do your neighbors keep pets of their own?
 If the answer is yes, then they may have something to answer for, as not picking up after one’s pet is not exactly nice.
 If the answer is no, however, then there may be an animal (or animals) on the loose, such as a fox, a raccoon, or some stray dogs.
 In cases like this, calling animal control is not a bad idea.